 Why Arts in Medicine?

 I have always had an immense appreciation for the creative process and found the arts to be essential in addressing adversities in my life.
 My work with Arts in Medicine has taught me a great deal about the value of artistic engagement and the extraordinary power of creativity.
 Most of what we facilitate is intuitive in nature allowing for a process that is both freeing and exploratory.
 We strive to create environments that are open and accepting, which in turn fosters inspiration in even the most adamant “non-artist”.
-Oftentimes it is simply a matter of exposure.
-It is a true honor to bear witness to an individual’s recognition and application of their creative potential.
+Often it is simply a matter of exposure.
+It is a true honor to bare witness to an individual’s recognition and application of their creative potential.
 I strongly believe this empowerment aids individuals in their healing processes.